-If the terms of your job contract have stated the conditions on which you’ll be terminated and you abide by all the rules and your employer fires you before the end of a contract, you normally must be paid in full for the agreed upon length of time with the compensation that would have resulted from not being terminated before the end of the contract.
+If the terms of your job contract have stated the conditions on which you’ll be terminated, and you abide by all the rules, and your employer fires you before the end of a contract, you usually must be paid in full for the agreed-upon length of time with the compensation that would have resulted from not being terminated before the end of the contract.

 What Do You Do When Your Rights Are Violated?

-When you believe your rights have been violated, talk to your employer first to see if the problem can be resolved.
-Let your employer know if you are not being treated fairly or if the employer is participating in illegal activities and these activities are not immediately stopped, that you are going to take legal action against him.
+Talk to your employer to resolve the problem when you believe that your rights have been violated.
+Let your employer know if you are not being treated fairly or if the employer is participating in illegal activities, and these activities must stop immediately, that you are going to take legal action against him.

 If there is still no mutual agreement or resolution of the problem(s), then it’s time to hire a lawyer.
 At Massey & Duffy, we’re available to offer any assistance to employees that have disputes with their employers.